Dirk-Sandberg/Wireless-Data-Transmission/README.md

 Wirelessly send data from an app on your phone to your PC.
 All in python using kivy.

 INSTRUCTIONS
+Client (phone) and server (computer) must be on the same internet network.

 ----------- MAIN.py (CLIENT CODE INSTRUCTIONS) -------------
 main.py is the client code.
 This should be running on your phone.
 It currently assumes you have an iPhone and grabs the data from your phone's built in gyroscope - you can delete those lines if you have an Android or want to send other data.